SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

-For these reasons, \gls*{smoqydqmc} includes two additional types of updates, termed reflection and swap updates.
+For these reasons, \gls*{smoqydqmc} includes three additional types of updates, termed reflection, swap and radial updates.
 In the case of a reflection update, the phonon fields of a randomly chosen phonon mode in the lattice are reflected about the origin for all imaginary times simultaneously.
-In a swap update, two phonon modes in the lattice are randomly chosen, and their phonon fields are interchanged, or ``swapped'', for all imaginary-time slices \cite{CohenStead2022fast}.
-Both these updates can also be used with Ising \gls*{HS} fields in the same way.
-The utility of these types of updates lies in the fact that they propose large, non-continuous changes to multiple degrees of freedom simultaneously, allowing simulations to cross regions of phase space that would otherwise be inaccessible using smaller, incremental updates.
+In a swap update, two phonon modes in the lattice are randomly chosen, and their phonon fields are interchanged, or ``swapped,'' for all imaginary-time slices \cite{CohenStead2022fast}.
+Similar updates can be used for the discrete \gls*{HS} fields which decouple the Hubbard interaction\cite{Scalettar1991ergodicity}.
+The utility of these types of updates lies in the fact that they propose large, discontinuous changes to multiple degrees of freedom simultaneously, allowing simulations to cross regions of phase space that would otherwise be inaccessible using smaller, incremental updates.